goraasep/Day2Exercise/README.md

-Exercise for 2nd day of DTI Purwadhika
+Exercise for 2nd day of DTI Purwadhika.